xster/flutter-wiki/Desktop-shells.md

 Work is ongoing to extend Flutter to support desktop as a target environment, allowing developers to create macOS, Windows, and Linux applications with Flutter.
-On the long run, this effort will create lead to a fully integrated solution where `flutter create`, `flutter run`, and `flutter build` work for desktop platforms as they do for mobile platforms, but currently this effort is still under way.

 ## Current Status